anko/objerve/readme.markdown

 The path can contain `objerve.each`, which will match any Array index at that position.

+Works inside listener callbacks.
+If you add a listener for the same path inside a callback for that path, the new listener will also be called with the same change.

+## `objerve.removeListener(obj, path, callback)`

+Remove the listener from the given path, so the callback is no longer called.
+The path is useful to disambiguate in case the same callback function is being used as the listener for multiple paths.

+Does nothing if it cannot find such a listener.

+Works inside listener callbacks.
+If you remove a listener for the same path inside a callback for that path, the removed listener won't be called for that change either (unless it was already called before you).

+## `objerve.addPrefixListener(obj, path, callback)`

+Same as `addListener`, but will be called for any property at all that has the given `path` as a prefix.
+Pass `[]` for the path to be called for every change to any property.

+## `objerve.removePrefixListener(obj, path, callback)`

+Same as `removeListener`, but for prefix listeners.

+# call order

 Some notes on the order listeners are called:

  - Multiple callbacks for the same path are called in insertion order.